-It took a while for Samsung to bring SpO2 function on Galaxy smartwatches.
-It was first introduced on Galaxy Watch Active 2, but it actually unlocked with Galaxy Watch 3.
-After getting necessary approvals from the government and health organizations, it is available in most countries.
-With Galaxy Watch 4, the blood oxygen monitoring features have become more accurate and advanced than ever.
+It took a while for Samsung to bring the SpO2 function to Galaxy smartwatches.
+It was first introduced on Galaxy Watch Active 2 but was unlocked with Galaxy Watch 3.
+After getting the necessary approvals from the government and health organizations, it is available in most countries.
+With Galaxy Watch 4 or Watch 5, the blood oxygen monitoring feature has become more accurate and advanced than ever.
 It is nothing to do with Wear OS 3 version, but this time, Samsung has worked on improving SpO2 sensors.

 1. Wear Galaxy Watch 4 tightly